austanss/skylight/README.md

 ### Contributing
 I largely do not take contributions.
 I do take suggestions and feedback, but most of the source code should be written by me.
 If the project plateaus and the work is no longer worth my dedication I may open it up to contributions to keep it alive, but for now, it's principally my effort.

+### Legal
+I must reproduce licenses of some of the external code and binaries I include in this repository.
+To view these licenses, see [LICENSES](docs/LICENSES.md).